Enecuum/docs/how-to-mine-bit.md

    If you don't see the container in the list, please follow the instructions provided in the prerequisites.

 2. Generate public and private keys using Enecuum App or [BIT Web Wallet](https://bit-wallet.enecuum.com/).
 Do a backup copy.
+You can use the same key pair for PoA, PoS and PoW.

 3. Download PoW container: